 An application for a Municipal Brownfields Rehabilitation Grant Program will be approved by Council or Council's designate.
 A recommendation report will be prepared by City staff.
-If this report recommends approval of the application, a grant agreement satisfactory to the City Solicitor and City Treasurer will also be prepared.
-This agreement will contain conditions to ensure that the project is commenced and completed in a timely fashion.
+If this report recommends approval of the application, a grant agreement

 If Council or Council's designate approves the application and grant agreement, the agreement will be forwarded to the applicant to be dated and signed.
-Once the signed agreement has been returned to the City, along with a fee to cover the costs of the title search and registration, the agreement can executed (signed and dated) by City Exhibit B officials, registered on title of the subject lands and a copy is provided to the applicant.
+Once the signed agreement has been returned to the City, along with a fee to cover the costs of the title search and registration, the agreement can executed (signed and dated) by City officials, registered on title of the subject lands and a copy is provided to the applicant.